biolink/biolinkml/tests/test_scripts/output/genmarkdown/meta/index.md

  * [local_name_value](local_name_value.md) - a name assigned to an element in a given ontology
  * [local_names](local_names.md)
  * [mappings](mappings.md) - A list of terms from different schemas or terminology systems that have comparable meaning.
 These may include terms that are precisely equivalent, broader or narrower in meaning, or otherwise semantically related but not equivalent from a strict ontological perspective.
+    * [close mappings](close_mappings.md) - A list of terms from different schemas or terminology systems that have close meaning.
+    * [exact mappings](exact_mappings.md) - A list of terms from different schemas or terminology systems that have identical meaning.
+    * [related mappings](related_mappings.md) - A list of terms from different schemas or terminology systems that have related meaning.
  * [metamodel_version](metamodel_version.md) - Version of the metamodel used to load the schema
  * [mixin](mixin.md) - this slot or class can only be used as a mixin -- equivalent to abstract
  * [mixins](mixins.md) - List of definitions to be mixed in.
 Targets may be any definition of the same type